 Food and Treats

-Real Meat brand Beef Recipe Air-Dried Dog Food (this jerky-like food is great as a training treat or topper)
+Real Meat Air-Dried Dog Food, Beef.
+This jerky-like food is great as a training treat or topper.

 We like The Dog Food Advisor online to inform our dog food choices and to keep us aware of any recalls.

 Your puppy is fond of bully sticks bites.

 Barkworthies Bully Stick Bites Dog Treats

 Diamond Naturals Small Breed Puppy Dry Dog Food – Chicken & Rice Formula

 We usually hold on to our puppies for ten weeks or until they weigh 2 pounds to make hypoglycemia (low blood sugar levels) less of a risk.
 Be aware that toy breed puppies don’t have much in the way of reserves, so even after a long play session, they can deplete themselves.
 Mi-Ki puppies need access to food and water at all times and you must ensure they remember to eat.
 Puppies that are hypoglycemic won’t feel like eating so forcing some Forti Cal into their mouths may be required to get them to eat.

 Tiny puppies should be supplemented with Forti Cal twice a day to help keep their blood sugar levels stable.

 If you are traveling a long distance with your puppy, you will be given a vial of liquid Forti Cal for a pre-trip low blood sugar preventative.
 You will also receive a back-up treatment of a Karo Syrup syringe to squeeze about .5 mL into their mouth or rub on their gums for the following symptoms: